Powell Family Cooking

 • Versatile: Perfect for both casual weeknight meals and elegant dinners.

-• Artichokes: Fresh, large artichokes with tightly packed leaves are ideal.
+• Artichokes: We choose fresh, large artichokes with tightly packed leaves.
 They provide a tender base for the stuffing.

 • Mozzarella: Use shredded mozzarella for a creamy, melty texture.